smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 Excalidraw can open and edit the .svg file it created.
 And both are rendered natively by GitHub and VS Code.

+Maybe this is not a problem for you, but I don't want a proliferation of special file formats in my notes.
+I want a very small set of stardard file formats that everything can render.

 ## Dictation

+I don't need to do this often, but if I want to dictate my notes, I would use the GitHub app on one of my iOS devices, open the file for edit, and use the iOS native speech-to-text feature to get this done.

-## EncroS Sections
+## Encrypted Sections

+OneNote allows you to encrypt an entire section.
+As a replacement, I recommend you keep notes and documents that really need to be encrypted in a password manager.

 ## Other VS Code Markdown Extensions

-Have a look at "Markdown All in One," "Markdown Paste," "Markdown Table Prettifier," and "Foam."
+For Markdown, have a look at "Markdown All in One," "Markdown Paste," "Markdown Table Prettifier," and "Foam."
+For spellcheck, I use "Code Spell Checker" by Street Side Software.

 ## Further Reading